English

 2.2 Advantages and Limitations

-Forging significantly improves mechanical properties like strength, durability, and fatigue resistance through grain refinement and alignment.
+Forging significantly enhances mechanical properties, such as strength, durability, and fatigue resistance, through grain refinement and alignment.
 Forged components exhibit near-perfect density, greatly reducing porosity and enhancing reliability under high stress.
 However, forging is less economically viable for intricate or smaller-scale components due to higher initial tooling expenses and additional machining operations.

 Section 3: Comparative Analysis of Material Density